 I was talking to an employee from the Uber offices a while back, who upon learning I was from Norway said, “you guys really messed with our heads for a while.”

 “In Norway,” he said, “almost no one had a rating over 4.
-Most were around 3.5, which is horrible.
+And below 4 is considered horrible.
 We couldn’t figure out why all our drivers over there were such horrible drivers.
 But it turned out it wasn’t the drivers OR the passengers.
 It was that Norwegians rate things differently than the rest of the world.”

 You see, it turns out that while the rest of the world tends to rate things in this way: